hashkat/hashkat/docs/tutorial13.md

       # Rate for tweets from this agent:
       tweet: {function: constant, value: 0.10}
 ```
+Due to the complexity of this network, this simulation may take longer to run than simulations in previous tutorials.

 ### Scenario 2 - Different Regions, Different Ideologies

+For this simulation we created two regions, 'Canada' and the 'USA'.
+Both regions are in the lead up to a national election, which will take place on the same day.

-We have two regions in our network, *Canada* and the *USA*, and both are in the midst of a federal election.
-In both regions, there are two main political parties, *Red* and *Blue*.
-However, the *Red* party and *Blue* party in *Canada* are vastly different from the *Red* party and *Blue* party in the *USA*.
-Citizens of these regions have taken to this social network to voice their views on their particular regions' upcoming elections.
-These citizens can be categorized into 2 main agent types in the social network.
-These agent types are:
+In both regions there are two main political parties, 'Red' and 'Blue', however the Red and Blue parties in Canada are vastly different from the Red and Blue parties in the USA.
+Citizens of these regions have taken to the social network to voice their views on the upcoming elections.
+These citizens can be categorized into 2 main agent_types in the social network.
+These agent_types are:

 #### Red